-- a) Write about the life style of any two animals. - b) Differentiate between a spider's web and a bird's nest. - c) List the materials used by birds for building nest. - d) Why do birds build nests? - e) Write the similarities and the differences in the lifestyles of birds and animals. - f) What is bio-diversity?
+- a) Write about the life style of any two animals. - b) Differentiate between a spider's web and a bird's nest. - c) List the materials used by birds for building nest. - d) Why do birds build nests? - e) Write the similarities and the differences in the lifestyles of birds and animals. - of birds and animals.

+f) What is bio-diversity?
 How do you support the right of birds and animals to live?